 Conditions of entry

-The ticket holder agrees that, while at the Port Arthur Historic Sites, he/she shall:
+The ticket holder agrees that whilst at any of the Port Arthur Historic Sites he/she shall:

-- comply with all lawful demands, directions and requests given by Port Arthur Historic Site Management Authority (PAHSMA) employees, servants and/or agents
+- comply with all lawful demands, directions and requests given by Port Arthur Historic Sites Management Authority (PAHSMA) employees, servants and/or agents; and

-- exercise all due care and control for his/her own safety and for that of any family members under his/her control or supervision.
+- exercise all due care and control for own safety and for that of their family members under their control or supervision.

-PAHSMA, its employees and agents shall not be liable, either in contract or for negligence, for any injury, loss or damage, whether caused by negligence or otherwise, arising out of or caused by the condition of the land, any building or structure within the site, any natural or other hazard, or by any activity on the site.
+PAHSMA, its employees and agents shall not be liable, either in contract or for negligence, for any injury loss or damage, whether caused by negligence or otherwise, arising out of or caused by the condition of the land, any building or structure within the Sites, any natural or other hazard, or by any activity on the Sites.

-Children must be accompanied by an adult, who shall be solely responsible for the care and conduct of those children while on site.
+Children must be accompanied by an adult who shall be solely responsible for their care and conduct whilst on Site.

-Tickets that have been purchased up to 48 hours prior to a visit date may be refunded, less a fee of 25% of the ticket cost, to be retained by PAHSMA.
+Refunding tickets that have been purchased up to 48 hours prior to visit date, PAHSMA retains a fee of 25% of the ticket cost.

 All group reservations for site entry and/or tours must be accepted and confirmed by PAHSMA.